 The mechanism of action whereby Surgicel® accelerates clotting is not completely understood, the effect appears to be physical rather than an alteration to the physiological clotting mechanism.
+The material can act as a scaffold to facilitate clot formation.

 Surgicel® combines with blood into a brownish gelatinous mass which aids in the formation of a clot, as it is bioabsorbable it can be left in the surgical bed with almost no local tissue reaction.
 Retained Surgicel® is normally reabsorbed within 7-14 days.

-Differentiating haemostatic material from abscess
+Differentiating hemostatic material from abscess

 Oxidised cellulose is seen as an echogenic mass with posterior reverberation artifact from the gas, mimicking a gas-containing abscess 4.
 There may be surrounding free fluid.